 Today you travel to the former fishing village of Agua Amarga, where your programme begins.
 Your accommodation is right by the beach, a white-washed hotel built in the typical style of Southern Spain with terraced gardens and views to the bay.

 From Agua Amarga you hike south, first on inland paths then along the coast to reach Rodalquilar.
 You’ll pass the characteristic dry riverbeds called “ramblas” and follow them down to hidden coves, where lush greenery creates surprising oases in the desert.
+Tropical bays and stunning views along the way, passing by ruins of castles and watchovers, reminiscent of the Romans, Moors and pirates times.
 Your route takes in the lovely bay (and quirky hippy colony) at Las Negras and the stunning beach at El Playazo.

 The Rambla de la Granadilla winds through barren hills, a fertile path with a different type of vegetation.
 Palms and oleanders, reeds, fig trees and poplar groves with views to the Sierra in the distance.
 You will pass the infamous Cortijo del Fraile, site of the tragic events which inspired Federico García Lorca’s great work, “Bodas de Sangre”.
 Here the remains of now-extinct mining activities survive among rocky landscapes in splendid earth tones.
 Option of stopping to visit the Casa de los Volcanes (House of the Volcanoes) and gorgeous botanical garden.

 Today’s route traverses areas of eroded lava rock studded with dwarf palm trees to reach imposing extinct volcanoes.
-Along the way you will pass ancient Moorish water systems, wild olive groves and deep gorges, leaving the desert behind and gazing toward the Mediterranean beyond.
+Along the way you will pass ancient Moorish water systems, unique volcanic formations, small palms, wild olive groves and deep gorges, leaving the desert behind and gazing toward the Mediterranean beyond with stunning views to some fishing villages on the coast.
 In the afternoon, the route circles back to the hotel in Rodalquilar.

-Today you will see the most popular of the area’s beaches as well as the secret coves which can only be reached on foot - Los Amarillos, Chica, Grande del Barranco, Lance de Perro, Playa del Barronal, Media Luna, Los Genoveses and Monsul.
+Today you will see the most popular beaches in the area, as well as the secret coves which can only be reached on foot - Los Amarillos, Chica, Grande del Barranco, Lance de Perro, Playa del Barronal, Media Luna, Los Genoveses and Monsul.
 An adventurous and varied route with ever-changing views and a marvellous way to end your week in the Natural Park.

 Small family hotels, set in beautiful white villages.
 All of them have been carefully selected for their location, atmosphere and/or unique services.
 All rooms are en-suite.
 Some of the hotels we work with appear here.
 If a certain hotel is unable to confirm due to lack of availability, we will request a similar one and inform you about the alternative booked.